percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --throttle=IOS

    This option accepts an integer argument that specifies the number of I/O operations (i.e., pairs of read+write) per second.
-It is passed directly to xtrabackup's :option:`xtrabackup --throttle` option.
+It is passed directly to xtrabackup's :option:`xtrabackup --throttle` option. **NOTE:** This option works only during the backup phase, ie. it will not work with :option:`innobackupex --apply-log` and :option:`innobackupex --copy-back` options.

 .. option:: --tmpdir=DIRECTORY